pingfu/pingfu.github.io/_posts/2011-08-11-creating-a-self-installing-windows-service-with-csharp.markdown

 C:\WINDOWS\Microsoft.NET\Framework\v3.5>
 ```

 Step 5.
 Run!
-You’ll notice (using SysInternals Suite – [Process Explorer][sysinternals]) that a new service process has spawned, and if you scrutinize services.mmc you’ll also note your new service installed and running.
+You’ll notice (using SysInternals Suite – [Process Explorer][sysinternals]) that a new service process has spawned, and if you scrutinize services.mmc you’ll also note that your new service is installed and running.

 ```
 g:\winservice>sample.exe